 Lawrence C. Kirk

-Robert Morris is an entrepreneur and business owner whom is passionate about being a high impact Christ follower in the global marketplace.
-His 25-year business career has included corporate roles in Project Management, Sales, Business Development and Executive Administration as well as time spent in small business ownership.
-Mr. Morris is passionate about being a leader worth following through exhibiting and living as a Servant Leader.
-A significant part of his career includes time in various parts of the Energy segment including with companies such as Tower Tech, Inc., Braden Manufacturing & Global Power Equipment Group, and T.D.
-Williamson, Inc. He’s had experience working in Mexico, S.E.
-Asia, China, India, Australia, Europe, Russia, the Middle East and has lived abroad as an expat in Russia (1 year) and Singapore (5 years).
-Mr. Morris leveraged his international business experience along with his business partner and started Energy Bridge Partners, LLC (EBP).
-EBP seeks to connect companies primarily in the Energy Segment that are looking for international partners, new technology or entrances into new markets.
-He and his wife Traci are owners of two Home Instead Senior Care franchises in the OKC metro area that provide non-medical, private-duty Senior-Care services to clients and their families.
-He also is an equity partner in the Flying J Ranch & Hunt Club near Grand Lake in NE Oklahoma.
-Mr. Morris is a 1993 graduate of Oklahoma Baptist University with a B.S. in Management and obtained his MBA from the University of Oklahoma with an emphasis in International Business in 2000.
-He also completed the Advanced Management Program for Oil/Gas Executives at Thunderbird in December 2012.
-Mr. Morris currently serves on the boards of the Christian Ministry “Spring Valley Ranch in addition to serving as a trustee member for Oklahoma Baptist University.
-Mr. Morris and his wife have an 18 year old daughter (Carington) and 11 year old son (Brady).
-They are active members of FBC Tulsa where he serves as a Deacon and a youth worker.
-Mr. Morris and family reside in Bixby, OK.
+Robert Morris is an entrepreneur and business owner who is passionate about being a high-impact servant leader in the global marketplace.
+His 26-year business career has included corporate roles as well as time spent in small business ownership.
+Mr. Morris is passionate about being a leader worth following through exhibiting and living as a servant leader.
+A significant part of his career includes time in various parts of the energy segment.
+He and his wife, Traci, are owners of two Home Instead Senior Care franchises in the OKC metro area that provide non-medical, private-duty Senior-Care services for clients and their families.
+He is also co-founder/owner of Energy Bridge Partners, LLC.
+Mr. Morris is a 1993 graduate of Oklahoma Baptist University with a Bachelor of Science in Management and obtained his Master of Business Administration from the University of Oklahoma with an emphasis in International Business in 2000.
+Mr. Morris currently serves on the boards of the Christian ministry Spring Valley Ranch in addition to serving as a former trustee member for Oklahoma Baptist University.
+He and his wife have a 20-year old daughter (Carington) and 13-year old son (Brady).
+They are active members of First Baptist Church Tulsa where Mr. Morris serves as a Deacon and a youth worker.